Classifying spaces of finite groups of tame representation type: Chevalley groups in non-defining characteristic

+This gives rise to a spectral sequence~\eqref{eq:EMBGp^m}. \end{theorem} \begin{proof} The first part of this is Theorem~2.9 of~\cite{Friedlander:1976a}.
+The limits here are associated to the result of applying a rigid \'etale type functor landing in pro-simplicial sets.
+Sections~3 and~4 of~\cite{Kleinerman:1982a} explain how this gives rise to the spectral sequence. \end{proof}

+Recall that if $G$ is a connected, simply connected compact Lie group and $p$ is a prime, Borel~\cite{Borel:1953a,Borel:1954a,Borel:1960a,Borel:1960b,Borel:1967a} and Steinberg~\cite{Steinberg:1975a} have shown that the following are equivalent (see also Section~5 of Benson and Greenlees~\cite{Benson/Greenlees:2023b}): \begin{enumerate} \item $H^*(G;\bZ)$ has no $p$-torsion. \item $H^*(G;\bF_p)$ is an exterior algebra on odd degree classes. \item $H^*(BG;\bF_p)$ is a polynomial algebra on even degree classes. \item $H^*(BG;\bZ)$ has no $p$-torsion. \item $H^*(G/T;\bF_p)$ is generated by elements of degree two, where $T$ is a maximal torus. \item Every elementary abelian $p$-subgroup of $G$ is contained in a torus. \item Every elementary abelian $p$-subgroup of $G$ of rank at most three is contained in a torus. \item The multiplicity of some fundamental root in the dominant coroot is divisible by $p$. \end{enumerate}

+The primes $p$ for which this occurs are called the \emph{torsion primes} for $G$.
+They are a subset of the \emph{bad primes}, which are those for which the multiplicity of some fundamental root in the dominant root is divisible by $p$.
+Here is a table of the torsion primes and bad primes.

+\begin{theorem} Let $G$ be a connected compact Lie group, $G_\bZ$ be the corresponding reductive Chevalley group scheme and $\kk=\bar\bF_p$, and let $\phi\colon G_\kk\to G_\kk$ be a surjective endomorphism with finite invariant group $G_\kk^\phi=H$.
+Let $\ell$ be a prime different from $p$, and suppose that $H^*BG\ellhat$ is a polynomial ring.
+This happens, for example, when $G$ is simply connected and $\ell$ is a non-torsion prime.

-If $\ell$ is not a torsion prime for $G$ then $H^*BG$ is a polynomial ring.
-In this case, the spectral sequence stops at the $E_2$ page, and gives a finite filtration on $H^*BG(p^m)$ whose associated graded is a polynomial algebra tensored with an exterior algebra.
-The degrees of the polynomial generators are twice the degrees of suitable fundamental invariants of the Weyl group, while the degrees of the exterior generators are one less.
+If $\ell$ is odd then $H^*BH$ is a polynomial tensor exterior algebra.
+If $\ell=2$ then $H^*BH$ is a complete intersection.
+In both cases, $H_*\Omega BG\ellhat$ has polynomial growth. \end{theorem} \begin{proof} Since $\ell$ is not a torsion prime for $G$, $H^*BG$ is a polynomial ring.
+In this case, the Eilenberg--Moore spectral sequence~\eqref{eq:EMBGp^m} stops at the $E^2$ page, and gives a finite filtration on $H^*BG(p^m)$ whose associated graded is a polynomial algebra tensored with an exterior algebra.

 If $\ell$ is an odd prime then there is no ungrading problem, and this gives the structure of the cohomology as a polynomial tensor exterior algebra.
 On the other hand, if $\ell=2$, it can happen that the exterior generators ungrade to give elements whose square is not necessarily zero, but is expressible in terms of the other generators.
-The exact relations can be difficult to determine.
-Independently of the exact relations, the answer is always a complete intersection.
+The exact relations can be difficult to determine, but there is one relation for the square of each exterior generator in the $E^\infty$ page.
+There is no problem with ungrading the commutation relations between the exterior generators because the answer is supposed to be graded commutative.
+So independently of the exact relations, the answer is a complete intersection in characteristic two.